JaneTrish/reddit_client/README.md

 # Reddit Client

-This is a React application that uses reddit json API.
+This is a React application that uses Reddit JSON API.

 ## Overview